 Can You Remove a Bankruptcy From Your Credit Report Early?

+If you’ve ever wondered “when do things fall off your credit report?” you’re not alone.
 If you previously filed for bankruptcy, you may wonder if you can remove bankruptcy from your credit report early.
 Unfortunately, early removal of bankruptcy is not possible if a bankruptcy case is accurate.
 Only an incorrect bankruptcy entry can be removed by the three credit reporting companies.

 How Long After Bankruptcy Can I Apply for Loans or Get an Apartment?